yigitatesh/face_recognizer/README.md

 2. Run face_recognizer_trainer.py to train svm model

 ## Preparing images
-There are sample images in face_data/images folder.
+There are sample images in face_data/images folder. <br>
-Crop faces from your images.
+Crop faces from your images. <br>
 Create a subfolder named person's name for each person in face_data/images directory.

 ## Train recognizer model